-This is the part where you should watch the documentary "The Social Dilemma"132 on Netflix as they cover this topic much better than anyone else IMHO.
+This is the part where you should watch the documentary "The Social Dilemma"147 on Netflix as they cover this topic much better than anyone else IMHO.

-This includes is the way you write (stylometry) ^{133,134}, the way you behave^{135,136}.
+This includes is the way you write (stylometry)^{148'149}, the way you behave^{150'151}.
 The way you click.
 The way you browse.
-The fonts you use on your browser137.
+The fonts you use on your browser152.
 Fingerprinting is being used to guess who someone is by the way that user is behaving.
-You might be using specific pedantic words or making specific spelling mistakes that could give you away using a simple Google search for similar features because you typed comparably on some Reddit post 5 years ago using a not so anonymous Reddit account138.
+You might be using specific pedantic words or making specific spelling mistakes that could give you away using a simple Google search for similar features because you typed comparably on some Reddit post 5 years ago using a not so anonymous Reddit account153.
+The words you type in a search engine alone can be used against you as the authorities now have warrants to find users who used specific keywords in search engines154.